SignalK/signalk-server-windows/readme.md

 - `stop-signalk-server-services.cmd` stop the Signal K service, you must `Run as administrator` this script.
 - `remove-signalk-server-services.cmd` remove the Signal K windows service, use this before delete the root directory.
 You must `Run as administrator` this script.
 - `create-signalk-server-services.cmd` create the Signal K windows service if you didn't choose it at installation.
 Cannot be re-run if `tools\daemon` directory exist.
 You must `Run as administrator` this script.
+- `generate-certificat.cmd` generates a self-signed certificate for the Signal K server in https mode.

 # Upgrade NodeJS
-Since the installer in version 1.0.0, NodeJS is provided in version 16.
+Since the installer in version 1.1.0, NodeJS is provided in version 18.
-If you have already installed Signal K with a previous version (with NodeJS version 10),
+If you've already installed Signal K with an earlier version (e.g. NodeJS 10, 12 or 16),
 it is recommended to make a new installation and then restore the configuration of your Signal K server later.
 - Stop your Signal K server `stop-signalk-server-services.cmd`.
 - Remove the Signal K service `remove-signalk-server-services.cmd`.
 - Close all windows related to signal K.
-- Rename your Signal K root directory: e.g. `c:\signalk` to `c:\signalk10`.
+- Rename your Signal K root directory: e.g. `c:\signalk` to `c:\signalk-old`.
 This way, you will keep your Signal K server configuration in a safe place.
 You can also `Backup` your Signal K server configuration in GUI server: `Server` then `Backup/Restore`.
-See also the tips here, about plugin compatibility: [Updating to Node.js-16](https://github.com/SignalK/signalk-server/wiki/Updating-to-Node.js-16)
+See also the tips here, about plugin compatibility: [Installing and Updating Node.js](https://github.com/SignalK/signalk-server/wiki/Installing-and-Updating-Node.js)
 - Start installer and install Signal K in the original directory: e.g. `c:\signalk`.
 - Start the Signal K server and check first without any plugins.
 - If everything is OK, reinstall your plugins, restore your previous configuration with the `Backup/Restore` function